Sdfeagt/Sdfeagt/README.md

 # Hello everyone! :wave:

 I'm Rafal Ciechanski, student in Aalto University, originating from Poland.
 I program mainly in Python, but I've also worked with Scala, TypeScript and C/C++.
-You can alwaysn reach me at rafalciechanski15@gmail.com.
+You can always reach me at rafalciechanski15@gmail.com.

 <!---